Your First Visit

 - The patient does not require orthodontic treatment.

-If it is indicated that treatment is not needed at this time, but likely to be necessary down the track, the orthodontist may place you on a recall list.
+If it is indicated that treatment is not needed at this time, but likely to be necessary down the track, the orthodontist may place you on a review list.
 This way the growth and development of the teeth and jaws can be closely monitored, and treatment can be initiated at the right time to ensure the best results for the patient.